xiaofeiwang93/Contact-Form/README.md

       </smtp>
     </mailSettings>
   </system.net>

+ - For Google reCAPTCHA, need to install RecaptchaNet (by tanveery) from the NuGet Package Manager.

  - Also need to set up public key, private key and api version in appSettings like this:
  <appSettings>